drug-design/course/docs/chapters/conformational-analysis.md

 ### Minimization with Hydrogen Bond Component
 *[Minimization]: Minimization treatments consists of successive alterations of the geometry of the molecule until a minimum is found on the conformational potential surface.

-Press the START button to view how the minimization process optimizes a favorable intramolecular hydrogen bond.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/minimization-hydrogen-bond-component-6dd4ad26'><i class='fa fa-play' aria-hidden='true'></i></button>Press the START button to view how the minimization process optimizes a favorable intramolecular hydrogen bond.
 *[minimization]: Minimization treatments consists of successive alterations of the geometry of the molecule until a minimum is found on the conformational potential surface.